April - Osprey Flyway

 Wheatear (Colin Holter)

-The first local Wheatear reports were from Shoreham Harbour on 17th March with two birds seen briefly around the Fort.
-On the 19th a female Wheatear was seen alongside a very smart Black Redstart on the slope above the Rifle Range on the south side of Cissbury late morning and three birds were present in the horse paddocks at Ferring Country Park the same afternoon.
-A fine male was present in fields north of the golf course west of Angmering on afternoon of 21st March followed by two birds on the beach at Widewater (23rd) and singles the following day at Goring Gap and Angmering.
+The first local Wheatears arrived at Shoreham Harbour on 17th March with two birds seen briefly around the Fort. followed on the 19th with a female Wheatear on the slope above the Rifle Range on the south side of Cissbury late morning and three birds present in the horse paddocks at Ferring Country Park the same afternoon.
+A fine male was present in fields north of the golf course west of Angmering on 21st, with two birds on the beach at Widewater on 23rd and singles the following day at Goring Gap and Angmering.

 The last few days in March saw further reports of two birds at Ferring C.P on 26th and a single at Steep Down on 28th.
 Single males were present on 29th on the beach opposite Brooklands and in the paddocks at Ferring C.P. and the final record of the month was two females together below the Rifle Range at Cissbury on 30th March.